Terms of Reference

 Key Competencies and Characteristics

-Generally, Council members should possess the ability and willingness to advance the purpose of the Royal College as set out in its mission, vision, strategic plan, letters patent and letters of continuance; knowledge of principles of good governance and ability to align this knowledge with related Royal College systems and processes; ability to fulfill fiduciary obligations of a governing board; demonstrated administrative and organizational leadership; and demonstrated record of commitment to the activities and programs of the Royal College.
+Generally, Council members should possess the ability and willingness to advance the purpose of the Royal College as set out in its mission, vision, strategic plan, letters patent and letters of continuance; knowledge of principles of good governance and ability to align this knowledge with related Royal College systems and processes; ability to fulfill fiduciary obligations of a governing board; demonstrated administrative and organizational leadership; understanding of and modelling of inclusivity and demonstrated record of commitment to the activities and programs of the Royal College.

-Furthermore, a well-suited prospective Council member will reflect the organizational values of the Royal College – accountability, respect, collaboration and integrity.
-They will also be
+Furthermore, a well-suited prospective Council member will reflect the organizational values of the Royal College –respect, collaboration and integrity.
+They will also be willing to

 - an advocate for continuous quality improvement.